ropensci/roweb3/content/blog/2022-11-29-multilingual-publishing-en/index.md

 ---

-We are excited to announce that, with the support of the Chan-Zuckerberg Initiative, NumFOCUS, and the R Consortium, we have begun the process of translating rOpenSci's materials on best practices for software development, code review, and contribution to open source projects into Spanish.
+We are excited to announce that, with the support of the Chan Zuckerberg Initiative, NumFOCUS, and the R Consortium, we have begun the process of translating rOpenSci's materials on best practice for software development, code review, and contribution to open source projects into Spanish.
 As part of this effort, we are also developing guidelines and tools for translating open source resources to reach a wider audience.

 According to a recent report from The Linux Foundation, _language access_ is one of the _environmental barriers to equity in open source_.
 The report states that